xiangstan/aws-study-guide/docs/CLF-C02/Pricing-Billing-Support.md

 ## Support Plans

-There are 4 support plans.
+There are 5 support plans.

+1. Basic: $0
+1. Developer: $29/month
+1. Business: $100/month
+1. Enterprise On-Ramp: $5500/month
+1. Enterprise: $15000/month

+All support plans contains account and billing support through customer support.

-### Basic Support Plan
+## Basic Support Plan

 Include for free for all AWS accounts.

+1. Trusted Advisor free checks
+1. AWS Health dashboard
-1. Account and billing.
+1. Access to customer service and documentation

+Support plan with:

 1. Service limit increases.
 1. 24/7 access via email only.
+Cannot open tickets.

-### Developer Support Plan
+## Developer Support Plan

 Support starts at $29 a month and it is recommended for testing and development.

+1. Trusted Advisor free checks
+1. AWS Health dashboard
-1. Account and billing.
+1. Access to customer service and documentation
+1. Receive general guidance within 12-24 hours depending on severity.

+Support plan with:

 1. Service limit increases.
 1. Technical support.
 1. 1 Primary Contact.